yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [1] "ARACDPV1187FB58DF4" "ARYBUAO1187FB3F4EB" "AR4111G1187B9B58AB"
     ## [4] "ARQDZP31187B98D623" "AR75GYU1187B9AE47A" "ARCENE01187B9AF929"

-Actually,`as_factor`creates levels in the order in which they appear, and it will be the same as the original data.
-On the other hand `as.factor` will change the levels order of the factor.
-Therefore, if there is no "NA". `as_factor` is better than `as.factor`, because it will keep the original order.
+Actually,`as_factor`creates levels in order in which they appear, and it will be the same as the original data.
+On the other hand, `as.factor` will change the levels order of the factor.
+Therefore, if there is no "NA"s `as_factor` is better than `as.factor`, because it will keep the data's original order.

 #### Drop 0